 Anderson, who began his career as an art historian, curator, and museum director, is also helping introduce Callanan to the art world where they are working together to convince more museums to shift their investment dollars into investing for social impact as well as for financial return.
 According to Callanan, after a slow initial response, they are now seeing interest from museums and other cultural institutions that are actively seeking out information about mission related investing.
 She cites the Louvre, which now invests 5% of their €250 million endowment fund in a socially responsible and impact oriented way, as an example of a museum that has “embraced” socially responsible investing and is making the shift towards impact.

 Callanan and Anderson agree that more museums need to begin thinking closely about the impact of their investments and whether those investments align with their mission and values.
 Callanan points out that museums are already grappling with protests over “tainted donations” (from pharmaceuticals manufacturers, the fossil fuel industry, and other controversial sources).
 She said that in her view, it is “only a matter of time until the questions turn from where donations originated to how museum endowments are being deployed.”

-On this first episode of season three of SOCAP’s Money and Meaning podcast, Lindsay Smalling interviews Callanan and Anderson about their partnership and efforts to attract more investors to the creative sector and the opportunities that creativity lens investing offers for investors, museums, creatives, and communities.
+On episode 38 of SOCAP’s Money and Meaning podcast, Lindsay Smalling interviews Callanan and Anderson about their partnership and efforts to attract more investors to the creative sector and the opportunities that creativity lens investing offers for investors, museums, creatives, and communities.

 Maxwell L. Anderson